seanhogan01/D-racula-WM/README.md

 # D-racula-WM
-Dracula themed DWM rice and other configs.
+My Dracula themed DWM rice and other configs.

 ###########################################